Deneb-Algedi/EuterpeaMusic/README.md

     $ timidity -iA -Os

-  * On new terminal window
+  * On new terminal window in verde.hs directory

     $ ghci
     $ :load verde.hs